-Original scrutiny The panel feels that the Strategy needs to clearly ide Recommendation tion which Traveller communities are typically present in Brighton & Hove and identify solutions which address the particular needs of local Traveller communities.
-Housing Strategy In response to this recommendation the strategy wording Response esponse will be amended to highlight the groups that predominantly visit or reside in the city.
+Original scrutiny The panel feels that the Strategy needs to clearly identify Recommendation which Traveller communities are typically present in Brighton & Hove and identify solutions which address the particular needs of local Traveller communities.
+Housing Strategy In response to this recommendation the strategy wording Response will be amended to highlight the groups that predominantly visit or reside in the city.